Generic name: pomalidomide [ pom-a-LID-oh-mide ]

 risk factors for coronary artery disease (such as high blood pressure, high cholesterol, diabetes, menopause, smoking, a family history of coronary artery disease, being overweight, or being older than 40 and a man);

 if you smoke (smoking may make pomalidomide less effective and may increase your risk of a stroke or blood clot while taking this medicine).

 Pomalyst may cause other types of cancer, such as leukemia or lymphoma.
 Ask your doctor about this risk.

 You should not breastfeed while using this medicine.

 How should I take Pomalyst?

-Do not open the Pomalyst capsule.
-The medicine from inside the capsule can be dangerous if it gets in your eyes, mouth, or nose, or on your skin.
-If this occurs, wash your skin with soap and water or rinse your eyes with water.
-Ask your doctor or pharmacist how to safely handle and dispose of a broken capsule.
+Do not break, chew, or open a Pomalyst capsule.
+The medicine from a broken pill can be dangerous if it gets in your mouth, eyes, or nose, or on your skin.
+If this happens, wash your skin with soap and water or rinse your eyes with water.
+Ask your pharmacist how to safely dispose of a broken pill.

 What happens if I miss a dose?

 Use the medicine as soon as you can, but skip the missed dose if you are more than 12 hours late for the dose.
 Do not use two doses at one time.